fbpx

 Already have solar or thinking about getting solar?

 Do you want to generate and store your own clean energy and use it to power your vehicle and home?
 Curious how much you could save with a solar + battery system?
 Solar + Battery Assistant can help.
 Customers with solar power at their home or business can take advantage of Silicon Valley Clean Energy’s attractive Solar Billing Plan (SBP).
-Watch the video to more about how rooftop soalr works.
+Watch the video to more about how rooftop solar works.

 Net Energy Metering (NEM) 1.0 / 2.0